-Abstract.-This report summarizes the findings of a walleye Stizostedion vitreum gill net survey conducted on Lake James in November 2001.
-A total of 241 walleye were captured, with an average catch rate of 20.1 walleye/net night (range 7-45).
-Walleye captured ranged from 228-635 mm total length (TL).
-Of the 241 walleye collected, only 56% were in the quality (≥ 380 mm) size class and less than 2% were in the preferred (≥ 510 mm) and memorable (≥ 630 mm) size classes, with no trophy (≥ 760 mm) fish obtained.
-Although the current size distribution shows very few large fish, the majority (55%) of walleye sampled were of legal harvestable size (≥ 381 mm).
-Walleye condition in Lake James was poor; the average Wr was 88 and ranged from 66-110.
-In 2001, walleye up to age 9 were found, but the majority of walleye were age 7 or less.
+Abstract.-This report summarizes the findings of a walleye Stizostedion vitreum gill net survey conducted on Lake James in October 2003.
+A total of 231 walleye were captured, with an average catch rate of 19.3 walleye/net night (range 6-38).
+Walleye captured ranged from 236-565 mm total length (TL).
+Of the 231 walleye collected, only 55% were in the quality (≥ 380 mm) size class and 3% were in the preferred (\geq 510 mm) size class, with no memorable (\geq 630 mm) or trophy (\geq 760 mm) fish obtained.
+Although the current size distribution shows very few large fish, the majority (55%) of walleye sampled were of legal harvestable size (\geq 381 mm).
+Walleye condition in Lake James was poor; the average Wr was 85 and ranged from 71-110.
+In 2003, walleye up to age 12 were found, but the majority of walleye were age 4 or less.
 Male and female walleye began maturing at age 1 with the majority mature by age 2.
 Walleye growth rates in Lake James are slow and differ by sex.
-Overall, walleye reached the 381-mm size limit by age 2; however, by age 3 growth slows dramatically.
-Male walleye reached the minimum size limit sometime between their second and third year of life.
-Females reached the minimum size limit by age 2 and more than likely sometime at age 1 prior to sexual maturity.
-Population data for walleye collected in Lake James in 1999, 2000, and 2001 were virtually identical.
+Walleye reached the 381-mm size limit sometime between age 1 and age 2; however, by age 3 growth slows dramatically.
+The majority of male walleye reached the minimum size limit by age 2.
+Females exceeded the minimum size limit by age 2 and more than likely reached the minimum size limit sometime at age 1 prior to sexual maturity.
+Population data for walleye collected in Lake James from 1999-2003 were virtually identical.
 The walleye population in Lake James is characterized by high numbers of stock-sized, slow growing fish in poor condition, which appear to be exploited at low levels.
-Due to a winter kill of the threadfin shad Dorosoma petenense population between the 2000 and 2001 walleye sample, the primary prey base has converted to gizzard shad D. cepedianum.
-Walleye in Lake James, particularly large (>400mm) individuals, did not appear to be able to exploit the threadfin shad prey base effectively.
-Exploitation rates of gizzard shad are similar to the previous forage base of threadfin shad.
+Walleye in Lake James, particularly large (>400mm) individuals, do not appear to be able to exploit the gizzard shad Dorosoma cepedianum prey base effectively.
+Exploitation rates of gizzard shad are similar to the previous forage base of threadfin shad D. petenense.
 The inability of walleye to utilize threadfin shad or gizzard shad may be limiting the growth rates and sizes of walleye in Lake James.
-Gill net data on walleye will be obtained again in fall 2002 during a scheduled gill net survey.
+Gill net data on walleye will be obtained again in fall 2004 during a scheduled gill net survey.

 Lake James, located in Burke and McDowell counties, is the uppermost reservoir on the Catawba River chain of Duke Power Company lakes.
-Impounded in 1923, the reservoir covers 2,634 ha at full pool, and has 242 km of shoreline with a watershed area of 984 km.
+Impounded in 1923, the reservoir covers 2,634 ha at full pool, and has 242 km of shoreline with a watershed area of 984 km2.
 Average water depth is 13.5 m, with a maximum depth of 43 m, and a mean hydraulic retention time of 228 days.
 Lake James is classified as an oligotrophic reservoir, with low alkalinity (9-14 mg/l CaCO3), a pH range of 6.4-7.4, typical surface water temperature ranges of 2-28°C, and an average Secchi depth of 2.8 m (NCDENR 1998).